observablehq/framework/docs/routing.md

 # Routing

-The Observable CLI uses file-based routing.
+Observable Framework uses file-based routing.
 This means each page in your project has a corresponding [Markdown](./markdown) file of the same name.
 In addition to pages, you can have [importable](./javascript/imports) JavaScript modules, [data loaders](./loaders) for generating data snapshots, and [static assets](./javascript/files) such as images and files.

 A typical project looks like this: